Pacific Flyway Council

 Management Plans Available

-The Pacific Flyway Council has prepared 26 management plans to date in either draft or final form.
-The Pacific Flyway Representative of the U.S. Fish and Wildlife Service in Portland, Oregon has copies of all management plans.
+The Pacific Flyway Council has prepared more than 28 management plans to date.
+The Pacific Flyway Representative of the U.S. Fish and Wildlife Service in Portland, Oregon has Waterfowl nest copies of all management plans.
 You may request a copy of a plan by contacting the Service representative.
-Some management plans are available electronically in PDF format and may be obtained by clicking on the plan listed in the sidebar.
+Management plans are available electronically in PDF format and may be obtained by clicking on the plan listed in the sidebar.

 What Is a Management Plan?